 Ohio Reproductive Medicine strives to be a comprehensive resource on infertility.
 Below is an explanation of Tubal Ligation Reversal for your educational purposes, but please be aware that ORM does not offer this treatment.

-In patients with a prior tubal ligation the decision regarding whether to undergo surgery for reversal of the tubal ligation (‘reconnecting the fallopian tubes ends’) or undergo IVF (where fertilization occurs in an incubator and the embryos are then placed directly into the uterus), should take into consideration the pros and cons of each treatment option for that individual couple.
+In patients with a prior tubal ligation the decision regarding whether to undergo surgery for reversal of the tubal ligation (‘reconnecting the fallopian tubes ends’) or undergo IVF (where fertilization occurs in an incubator and the embryos are then placed directly into the uterus), should take into consideration the pros and cons of each treatment option for the individual or couple.

 Traditionally, the procedure for tubal ligation reversal has been done by open abdominal surgery which requires general anesthesia and a hospital admission overnight, although in some cases can be done as an outpatient procedure.

 When considering the reversal procedure, the most important factor to estimate the chances of success in achieving a live birth after the reversal is the age of the patient.
-Because age remains the most important factor that predicts a live birth, highest success rates are expected in women younger than 37.
-After that age, success rates are similar after tubal reversal or after IVF.
+Because age remains the most important factor that predicts a live birth, the highest success rates are expected in women younger than 37.
+After that age, success rates are similar after a tubal reversal or after IVF.

 In addition, the success of tubal reversal depends on the length of the remaining fallopian tube (which often can only be established at the time of the surgical procedure), on the technique that was initially used for the tubal ligation, and the scar tissue that is found at the time of the attempted repair.
-It is important to assess other factors of infertility, such as the semen analysis, because having fathered pregnancies in the past is not necessarily a guarantee that the quantity and quality of the sperm is appropriate for spontaneous conception at the present time.
+It is important to assess other factors of infertility, such as the semen analysis because having fathered pregnancies in the past is not necessarily a guarantee that the quantity and quality of the sperm is appropriate for spontaneous conception at the present time.
 As an example, if the sperm count is too low, IVF with ICSI will likely be necessary.

 Risks of having an ectopic pregnancy (pregnancy implanted in the fallopian tube) are usually considered higher after tubal ligation reversal than after IVF (2-10% after tubal reversal vs 2% after IVF).
-This is because despite a successful reversal of the tubal ligation, scar tissue might affect tubal function.
+This is because, despite a successful reversal of the tubal ligation, scar tissue might affect tubal function.

 Advantages of IVF

-Advantages of IVF include that it does not require surgery and, depending on ovarian response, it usually allows for the cryopreservation of surplus embryos for multiple attempts if desired.
+Advantages of IVF include that it does not require surgery and, depending on the ovarian response, it usually allows for the cryopreservation of surplus embryos for multiple attempts if desired.